-On January 27th 30 people connected with community-led initiatives – researchers, activists, practitioners and those who were simply curious – joined the fourth Communities for Future Session focussed on Building a Knowledge Commons.
+On January 27th 30 people connected with community-led initiatives – researchers, activists, practitioners and those who were simply curious – joined the fourth Communities for Future Session focused on Building a Knowledge Commons.

 Read a report of the evening by ECOLISE Research Assistant, Nara Petrovič, and watch the replay video below

 “Nothing is as practical as a good theory.” – Lewin’s Maxim